 In the Welsh period, probably at the beginning of the second half of the 13th century, a smaller north-west cylindrical tower about 7 meters in diameter was also built in the castle.
 It probably served only for defense and watch purposes, because it lacked a fireplace and latrine.
 In the second half of the thirteenth century, the tower was rebuilt, perhaps due to damages during the siege.
 Its round wall from the side of the courtyard was then replaced by a straight wall.
 Probably in the first half of the fourteenth century, after adding the adjacent building, the tower received a new entrance through the stairs from the courtyard level, operating next to the older entrance, providing access from the crown of the defensive wall.

-After the English takeover, the castle was significantly expanded in the late 13th century.
+After the English capture, the castle was significantly expanded in the late 13th century.
 On the north side of the courtyard a quadrangular building was erected, partially extended beyond the perimeter of the wall.
 It had a basement with two upper floors, originally had small gothic windows (probably enlarged yet in the Middle Ages), as well as a passage to the adjacent, four-sided latrine turret.
 On the high ground floor and first floor there were probably large residential chambers, separated by wooden ceilings (set on stone corbels) and warmed by fireplaces.
 The windows facing north were equipped with side stone benches in quite deep niches and closed with wooden shutters.
 Smaller rooms could also be located on the eastern side in a no longer existing extension.
 The basement was accessible via external stairs straight down from the courtyard level, the ground floor was also accessible from the courtyard level, while the upper floor was accessible via external stairs, perhaps in the form of a covered vestibule.